python-hyper/hyperframe/docs/source/api.rst

 attributes defined on *those* mixins available as well.

-Rather than clutter up the documentation repeatedly documenting those methods and objects, we explicitly show the inheritance heirarchy of the frames: don't forget to consule the parent classes before deciding if a method or attribute you need is not present!
+Rather than clutter up the documentation repeatedly documenting those methods and objects, we explicitly show the inheritance hierarchy of the frames: don't forget to consult the parent classes before deciding if a method or attribute you need is not present!

 .. autoclass:: hyperframe.frame.Frame